Prajz/iSpendify/README.md

 A video demonstrating this project's functionality is available [here](https://youtu.be/UtPJ3gss0Go).

+Keeps track of spending, allowing user to input expenditure and income, with a chart created based on the previous 30 days.

 It consists of the following views:

  - *LoginView* allows user to authenticate themself with FaceID upon opening the app